-- 1. Submit proof of satisfactory completion of ELS Language Centers' Level 109 course; - 2.
-Submit official test scores on the Test of English as a Foreign Language (TOEFL) of 500 or more (173 on the computer-based test).
-Some programs may require a minimum score of 550 or 600 (213 or 250 on the computer-based test).
+- 1. Submit proof of satisfactory completion of ELS Language Centers' Level 109 course; - Submit official test scores on the Test of English as a Foreign Language (TOEFL).
+A minimum of 523 (193 on the computer-based test) or a minimum score of 70 on the internet-based test is required for admission.
+Some programs may require higher minimums.